reflectoring/reflectoring.github.io/content/blog/2022/2022-04-24-comprehensive-guide-to-java-streams.md

 {{% github "https://github.com/thombergs/code-examples/tree/master/java/streams" %}}

 ## Java Stream Classes
 The `java.util.stream` package contains the the interfaces and classes to support functional-style operations on streams of elements.
-In addition to the `Stream` interface , which is a stream of object references, there are primitive specializations: `IntStream` for stream of elements of type: `Inte`, `LongStream` for stream of elements of type: `Long`, and `DoubleStream` for stream of integer elements of type: `Double`, all of which are referred to as "streams" and conform to the characteristics and restrictions described here.
+In addition to the `Stream` interface , which is a stream of object references, there are primitive specializations: `IntStream` for stream of elements of type: `Int`, `LongStream` for stream of elements of type: `Long`, and `DoubleStream` for stream of elements of type: `Double`.

 ## Creating a Stream from a Source

 We can obtain Streams in a number of ways from different type of data sources:

 ### Obtaining Stream From an Array
+We can obtain a stream from an array using the `stream()` method of the `Arrays` class:
 ```java
 import java.util.Arrays;
 import java.util.stream.DoubleStream;